So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 One solution is to reach your users from directly within your app to let them give feedback right to the app developers.
 This can be happy users who want to give positive reviews or disgruntled users who want to complain and who you want to keep from writing a negative review or providing a bad rating.

-A tool like Appirator will remind your users to rate your app with an in-app pop-up box.
+An app optimization tool like Appirator will remind your users to rate your app with an in-app pop-up box.
 This tool is ideal for when users have just experienced excellent UX—try making it pop up after they’ve just achieved something spectacular (as in a game, for instance).

 Alternately, you may want a tool to help you deal with disgruntled users.
 One such tool is Helpshift, an in-app IM service.
 Helpshift is nifty because it attempts to deflect negative reviews by showing users a “send feedback” option instead.